gavinmcfarland/askeroo/src/plugins/README.md

 -   `type`: Unique string identifier for the plugin
 -   `component`: React component that renders the UI
 -   `prompt`: Function that processes options and returns them to the runtime
--   `interactive`: (Optional) Boolean indicating if this requires user input
+-   `autoSubmit`: (Optional) Boolean indicating if this auto-submits without user input (default: false)

 ## Plugin Component Props